dnlolski/ZGFuaWVsLW9sc3pld3NraQ-/README.md

 What can be done more:
 TESTS!
 I didn't have time to write them, unfortunately.
 Also I could try to dockerize whole env.
 If I can be honest, this app is a product of one day of work.
-I hope I got it right at least to some extent.
+Good fun

 Some notes for deployment on localhost.